Revised 1 April 2022

 HOYA FITCHII, One of the handsomest Hoyas, from the Philippines

 globulosa, Hooker f.
-C -Does not flower for me.
+F -Does not flower for me.
 Leaves attractive, 6", hairy, wavy, light green with dark veins, on a moderately-robust, vine - practically a dead-ringer for H. villosa.
 To make it bloom it probably needs cooler conditions than what I can provide.
 India and Burma

 graveolens, Kerr C- 3/4", white and rose flowers; 6-10 in umbel; medium size, dark green leaf on modest vine.
 Beautiful, unusual color of flower but smells like H. fuscomarginata - UGH!
 Thailand.

-guppyi, Oliver C- 1-1/2", pale pink and green to red, fuzzy flowers; l0-12 in umbel; leaves and growth like H. affinis.
+guppyi, Oliver C- 1-1/2", pale pink and green to red, slightly fuzzhany flowers; l0-12 in umbel; leaves and growth like H. affinis.
 As with all of this Eriostemma group, a shy blooming vine in a greenhouse.
 Add oyster shell to mix.
 The first large flowered Hoya I had ever seen - I collected it on Guadalcanal in the Solomon Islands, in 1963.
 This is the one that got me started on Hoyas.
 An Eriostemma

---variegata C- Like the type except the leaves are mottled green and white.
+-variegata F- Like the type except the leaves are mottled green and white.
 From hort.

 hollrungii, Warb.
 C-1-1/4", dark to pale red, flat flowers; 4-6 in umbel; leaves 4", fuzzy, on a robust vine.
 Add oyster shell to mix.
 Cape York, Australia, PNG.
 An Eriostemma